College of Science and Health > Academics > Pre-Health Program > Pathways Honors Program

 and staff at Rosalind Franklin — a rare benefit for undergraduates in pre-professional

 Finish your undergraduate degree a year

-early and start your professional program at Rosalind Franklin.
+early and start your professional program at Rosalind Franklin or in DePaul's School of Nursing.
 Pathways Honors students

 have the option to take advantage of accelerated degree programs.

 in Pathways Honors helps you develop a strong application to graduate health professions programs in any health field — including Rosalind Franklin and the many programs